Prenatal Massage in Peterborough

 General stress: Lowers stress chemistry so you feel more grounded day to day.

-Bottom line: Used consistently, prenatal massage supports mobility, sleep quality, and mood, without heavily depending on medications.
+Used consistently, prenatal massage supports mobility, sleep, and mood, no medication required.

 Safety First: Trimester Guidelines & Positioning